Macmillan Learning Privacy and Cookie Notice

 - http://youradchoices.ca/choices/ (Digital Advertising Alliance of Canada)

-To successfully opt-out, you must have cookies enabled in your web browser.
+Please note: opting out of participating providers and ad networks does not opt you out of being served advertising.
+You may continue to receive generic or contextual ads on our Sites.
+Additionally, to successfully opt-out, you must have cookies enabled in your web browser.
 Please see your browser’s instructions for information on cookies and how to enable them.
 Your opt-out only applies to the web browser you use, so you must opt-out of each web browser on each device that you use.
 Once you opt-out, if you delete your browser’s saved cookies, you may need to opt-out again.

-We also use third-party web analytics services on our Sites, such as Google Analytics and ClickTale.
+We use third-party web analytics services on our Sites, such as Google Analytics and ClickTale.
 These service providers help us analyze how users use our Sites.
 The information collected for this purpose (including your IP address and other information collected by automated means) will be disclosed to or collected directly by these service providers.
-These service providers may retain and use Non-Personally Identifiable Information collected from users of our Sites in connection with their own businesses, including in order to improve their products and services.
+These service providers may retain and use Non-Personal Information collected from users of our Sites in connection with their own businesses, including in order to improve their products and services.
 To learn more about opting out of data collection through Google Analytics or Click Tale, click the links below:

 - Google Analytics: https://support.google.com/analytics/answer/181881?hl=en

 You may also be able to limit the association of your mobile device with your online activities by resetting the advertiser ID on your Apple or Android device.
 For more information about how to change these settings go to: